abrookins/quest/accounts/webinar_outline.md

     * Run query again - should be index only
  * Partial indexes
      * Difference compared to regular index
-     * AddIndexConcurrently in Django 3 and condition= parameter from Django 2.2
+        * Use to EXCLUDE common data from the index (better write perf, smaller index)
+     * Show analytics index
-     * Show analytics migrations 0011
+     * Show analytics migrations 0012
-     * Explain analyze query without index - Database Panel
      * Run migration
-     * Explain analyze query with index - Database Panel
-     * Should be index query
-     * May NOT be covering/index-only yet
-     * VACUUM if needed
+     * VACUUM
      * Run query again - should be index only

 ## Caching and Redis [15]
-* Caching with the caching framework
+* Using the caching framework
+    * Why redis?
+The swiss-army knife of databases
     * Code [Settings.py - turn on caching with redis]
-    * Code [Caching a value in redis]
+    * Show middleware - will cache entire site in redis
     * Admin dashboard Redis version -- caching the calculated values in Redis
 * Session storage with Redis
     * Explanation